PoshCode/PowerShellPracticeAndStyle/Best-Practices/Output-and-Formatting.md

 Previous to PowerShell 5, Write-Host has no functionality at all in non-interactive scripts.
 It cannot be captured or redirected, and therefore should only be used in functions which are "Show"ing or "Format"ing output, or to display something as part of an interactive prompt to the user.

 That is: you should not use Write-Host to create script output unless your script (or function, or whatever) uses the Show verb (as in, Show-Performance) or the Format verb (as in, Format-Hex), or has a `-Formatted` switch parameter.
-You may also use it to build a interactions with the user in other cases (e.g. to write extra information to the screen before prompting the user for a choice or input).
+You may also use it to build interactions with the user in other cases (e.g. to write extra information to the screen before prompting the user for a choice or input).

 Generally, you should consider the other Write-* commands first when trying to give information to the user.